Astrocytoma in Children

 Treatment may include one or more of the below:

 brain tumors.
-The goal is to remove as much of the tumor as possible, while keeping brain function.
+The goal is to remove as much of the tumor as possible while keeping

 Chemotherapy.
 These are medicines that kill tumor cells or

 stop them from growing.
 They may be given into the vein (IV), injected into tissue,

 or taken by mouth.

 Targeted therapy.
 These are medicines that kill tumor

-cells, but don’t harm healthy cells.
+cells but don’t harm healthy cells.

 Radiation therapy.
 These are high-energy X-rays or other

 types of radiation.
 They are used to kill tumor cells or stop them from growing.

 High-dose chemotherapy with a stem cell transplant.
 The

 healthcare provider takes young blood cells (stem cells) from your child or from

 someone else.
 Your child then gets a large amount of chemotherapy medicine.
 This

 Other treatments may include:

 Corticosteroids.
 These treat and prevent swelling in the

 Antiseizure medicine.
-These treat and
+These treat and prevent seizures

-Ventriculoperitoneal (VP) shunt.
-The healthcare provider may put a long tube called a shunt in the brain to remove extra fluid.
+may put a long tube called a shunt in the brain to remove extra fluid.
 This helps

 Medicines and other treatments can be used for pain, fever, infection, and nausea

 Antibiotics.
 These treat and prevent infections.